 I Don’t Feel Wealthy Today

-A big chunk of our family’s net worth is invested in stocks, stock funds, and ETFs.
+A big chunk of our family’s net worth is invested in stocks, index funds, and ETFs.
 The U.S. stock markets have recently reached new all-time highs.
 As such, our net worth has climbed considerably in the past five months.

 Our family’s net worth is higher now than it has ever been… Yeah!
 In the last five months alone, our net worth (aka naked selfie) has increased more than $100,000.
 Below is a five-month chart of our net worth taken from my Personal Capital account (it’s free to open your own):